MerosCrypto/Meros/docs/Protocol/Syncing.md

 ### BlockListRequest and BlockList

 `BlockListRequest` has a message length of 50 bytes; 1-byte of 0, to request Blocks before the specified Block, or 1 to request Blocks after the specified Block, 1-byte quantity (where the quantity is the byte's value plus one), and the 48-byte hash of the Block to work off of.
 The expected response is a `BlockList` containing the Blocks before/after the specified Block.
 The amount of hashes provided by `BlockList` may be less than the amount requested if the genesis Block or the tail Block is reached. `BlockList` has a variable message length; the 1-byte quantity (where the quantity is the byte's value plus one) and each 48-byte hash.
+If there are no Blocks before/after the specified Block (depending on the requested direction), the syncee sends `DataMissing`.

 ### CheckpointRequest